-Newcastle had recorded a valuation allowance against a significant portion of its deferred tax assets as ofMarch 31, 2016 as management does not believe that it is more likely than not that the deferred tax assets will be realized.
+Newcastle recorded a valuation allowance against its deferred tax assets as ofJune 30, 2016 as management does not believe that it is more likely than not that the deferred tax assets will be realized.

 18. GAINS (LOSSES) ON SETTLEMENT OF INVESTMENTS, NET AND OTHER INCOME (LOSS), NET